faisal-gits/Simple-POS-and-Inventory-Management-System/README.md

 ### Setting up the Environment
 1. Install XAMPP (or your preferred web server package).
 2. Start the Apache and MySQL services using the control panel.
-3. Create a folder named `priject-name` in the `htdocs` directory of your XAMPP installation.
+3. Create a folder named `project-name` in the `htdocs` directory of your XAMPP installation.

 ### Database Configuration
 1. Access phpMyAdmin by visiting `http://localhost/phpmyadmin/` in your browser.